Rhodium Law, LLC company logo with diamond shapes

 The presumption or “default” case of durability for powers of attorney in Ohio has some important implications for estate planning.
 Although it is true that many of the situations in which a power of attorney is most likely to be useful are those in which the principal lacks the capacity to manage their own affairs, situations can also arise in which an individual in poor physical health – or simply disinclined to spend their days running to and fro in keeping watch on myriad tedious matters – but in excellent mental condition – may wish to create a financial power of attorney, with terms carefully detailed and delimited, in order to delegate someone else to handle business on which the principal finds it inconvenient or irksome to spend their time.
 An individual in this situation might, despite entrusting the agent with considerable authority within the scope of the limits set out in the power of attorney document, and despite enjoying the convenience the arrangement potentially allows, nonetheless entertain some reservations about trust the same attorney-in-fact with the same types of matters, unmonitored, and in perpetuity.

 A non-durable power of attorney makes allowance for precisely this kind of circumstance.
 Individuals preparing powers of attorney as part of their Ohio estate planning process can include, or ask an estate planning lawyer to include, a clause in the statutory power of attorney form found in O.R.C. § 1337.60, specifying that the agent’s authority shall be revoked in the event that the principal is found to be incapacitated.
-The terminology used for such a clause may draw on Ohio’s legal definition of incapacity, but individuals may also find it helpful to consult with an estate planning lawyer to determine the precise wording that will most effectively convey their wishes, as well as to ensure that all aspects of the finished document are legally valid.
+The terminology used for such a clause may draw on Ohio’s legal definition of incapacity, but individuals may also find it helpful to consult with an estate lawyer to determine the precise wording that will most effectively convey their wishes, as well as to ensure that all aspects of the finished document are legally valid.

 Springing Power of Attorney